Copper softens on weak global cues

 Magazine Archives

-New Delhi, Jun 3 (PTI) Copper futures fell 0.63 per cent to Rs 404.40 per kg in futures trade Monday after speculators trimmed positions on a weak global trend.
-On the Multi Commodity Exchange, copper for delivery in current month declined by Rs 2.55, or 0.63 per cent, to Rs 404.40 per kg in a business turnover of 28,810 lots.
-The metal recorded a slide of 0.57 per cent at USD 262.50 per pound at the COMEX.
-Traders said, off-loading of positions by speculators amid weak global cues led to fall in copper prices.
+New Delhi, May 30 (PTI) Copper futures fell 0.22 per cent to Rs 410.35 per kg in futures trade Thursday after speculators trimmed positions in tandem with a weak trend overseas.
+On the Multi Commodity Exchange, copper for delivery in June contracts declined by Rs 2.85, or 0.22 per cent, to Rs 410.35 per kg in a business turnover of 25,090 lots.
+The metal recorded a slide of 0.38 per cent at USD 265.40 on the COMEX.
+Traders said, off-loading of positions by speculators amid weak global cues led to fall in copper prices at futures trade.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today